leonardoemanuele/web-data-visualization-p5/README.md

 This extension displays CO2 emissions for each country in the world on a world map.
 The countries are colored based on the level of emissions, ranging from blue to red.
 Hovering over a country provides additional information about its CO2 emissions.

 ---

-This document provides an overview of the project structure and the visualizations integrated into the system.
-Each visualization serves a unique purpose in presenting environmental data effectively.